 Alleged discrimination on the basis of race, color, national origin, sex, sexual orientation, gender, gender identity, gender expression, pregnancy, disability, age, religion, veteran status, or any other characteristic or status protected by applicable local, state, or federal law.
-Sexual harassment complaints should be directed to the Office of the Vice President for Administrative Support Services or her designee.
+Sexual harassment complaints should be directed to the Office of the Vice President for Instructional Support or her designee.

 Academic matters, excluding course grade(s), in which a student has a grievance.
 The right of student appeal related to course grade(s) received is addressed in the section entitled “Right of Appeal Related to Course Grades Received.”

 - Step 1: The student should go to the faculty or staff member where the alleged problem originated.
 A conference will be scheduled to resolve the matter equitably and informally at this level.
 The conference should take place within five (5) working days of the incident that generated the complaint.
 In resolving complaints, a student may seek the alternate assistance of the Division Chair for Student Services or his designee instead of the individual with whom the alleged problem originated.